A Lesson and 5 Activities for Social Studies and Self-Determination

 - I knocked at three different times.
 The students took pleasure in telling me: “No teachers allowed.

-- We discussed why one scenario was fine but the other made the students uncomfortable.
+- We discussed why one scenario about power was fine but the other made the students uncomfortable.
 They realized people should have the right to associate with whoever they want.
 They also respected the idea that everyone should have access to public places.

 Phase 3: Reading the Speech and Listening to Dr. King